raivo-otp/issuer-icons/README.md

     * Raivo OTP will apply effects so the icons are correctly visible in light/dark mode.

 For best practice examples, check the SVG of e.g. [Amazon](https://raw.githubusercontent.com/raivo-otp/issuer-icons/master/vectors/amazon.com/amazon.svg), [Adobe](https://raw.githubusercontent.com/raivo-otp/issuer-icons/master/vectors/adobe.com/adobe.svg) or [Bitbucket](https://raw.githubusercontent.com/raivo-otp/issuer-icons/master/vectors/bitbucket.com/bitbucket.svg).
 Pull requests that do not meet the requirements will not be merged.

+## Security

+If you discover a security vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
+Please refer to the [security policy](https://github.com/raivo-otp/issuer-icons/blob/master/SECURITY.md) for information on reporting vulnerabilities.

+## Privacy

+Raivo does not collect personally identifiable information in any way.
+Please refer to the [privacy policy](https://github.com/raivo-otp/issuer-icons/blob/master/PRIVACY.md) for information.

+## License

+Copyright © 2022 Tijme Gommers.
+All rights reserved.
+View [LICENSE.md](https://github.com/raivo-otp/issuer-icons/blob/master/LICENSE.md) for the full license.